-- By train, you have the choice of using the convenient Leonardo Express, Regional FL1 trains, or the Frecciargento, a high-speed train that can connect you to other cities in Italy like Venice, Florence, Padova, and Bologna.
+- By train, you have the choice of using the convenient Leonardo Express, Regional FL1 trains, or the Frecciarossa, a high-speed train that can connect you to other cities in Italy like Venice, Florence, Padua, and Bologna.

 - The bus is the cheapest way to get to Rome's city center and many different bus companies service the airport, so you will have options.
 You'll find the bus waiting area within walking distance of Terminal 3.

 Where to Eat and Drink

 Once you get past check-in and security, take a breath and enjoy your final Italian coffee at one of the airport cafes.
 Unlike almost every other airport in the world, you won't find Starbucks at the airports in Italy, but there are more than enough cafes at Fiumicino to get your espresso fix.

-For seated dining, you'll find many full-service restaurants throughout the airport like Antonella Colonna Open Bistro near the B gates or Rossointenso near the C gates.
+For seated dining, you'll find many full-service restaurants throughout the airport like Antonello Colonna Open Bistro near the B gates or Rosso Intenso near the C gates.
 If you're in the mood for something sweet, keep an eye out for Venchi, which offers a selection of gelato and other Italian desserts.
 For something quick you can grab before your plane takes off, check out Gusto for pre-made pasta and salads.

 Where to Shop

 Fiumicino sees representation from all the best-known Italian luxury brands like Armani and Gucci.
 In addition to the Made-in-Italy luxury brands, you'll also find more budget-friendly stores like Zara and Calzedonia.
-Fiumicino has tons of options for picking up last-minute gifts from outlets that sell duty-free and Italian-made products like Good Bye Rome, Fabriano, Venchi, Imaginarium, and Riva, and many more.
+Fiumicino has tons of options for picking up last-minute gifts from outlets that sell Duty Free and Italian-made products like Fabriano, Venchi, Imaginarium, and many more.
 You'll also find convenience stores and 24/7 pharmacies, where you can purchase anything you might want during your flight.

 Fiumicino also offers a free personal shopping service every day from 9 a.m. to 9 p.m.
 The personal shoppers will visit the stores with you and offer fashion advice.
 You can book the service ahead of time via e-mail or ask at one of the information desks.